mickymacirl/CI-P3-FruitHM/README.md

 ### Logo

 * Pyfiglet is installed and used to import pyfiglet, which generates the Hangman text using the standard font.
-The cybersmall font was used for the secondary text, with centered yellow text with the fruit edition.
+The cybersmall font was used for the secondary text, with centred yellow text.
 A logo-display function was created and stored within the messages.py file and imported for use when needed.

 ![Logo Readme](./assets/readme/logorm.jpg)